“The only ones who gain from war are those in power, the upper one percent”

 Ford’s Chicago plant employs over 4,200 and is the company’s oldest continually operating factory, opening in 1924 with production of the Model T. Chicago’s Far South Side, where the plant is located, has undergone decades of deindustrialization, and jobs at the factory are eagerly sought after, despite often wretched working conditions and grueling shifts of 10 hours or more.

-Many of the workers are younger, with the majority hired after President Obama’s halved the wages of all new during the restructuring of the auto industry in 2009.
+Many of the workers are younger, with the majority hired after President Obama’s halved the wages of all new hires at GM and Chrysler during the restructuring of the auto industry in 2009.
 CAP has also been the site of militant opposition to the pro-corporate demands of the United Auto Workers (UAW) union, and workers there have voted down several UAW-backed contracts by large margins.

 Workers at the plant currently produce the Explorer SUV and the Taurus sedan.
 Sales of the models have been declining over the last year, with Explorer sales down 6.6 percent year-over-year as of March.
 As sales across the auto industry have slumped, the automakers have sought to cut back production, with General Motors eliminating entire shifts at plants in Detroit-Hamtramck and Lansing in Michigan, and in Lordstown, Ohio, and plans for a 10-week shutdown at many plants later this year to trim inventories.
 For its part, Ford temporarily shut down five plants at the end of 2016, and in March warned of possible layoffs later this year.